-Squats are an exercise that absolutely requires perfect spinal alignment when it’s done with any meaningful weight.
-Improper posture and flexed back are not tolerated.
+Squats require a perfect spinal alignment when done with a meaningful weight.
+Improper posture and a flexed back should not be tolerated.

-Of course, if you are doing the exercises with light weights, dumbbells or kettlebells you may get away with poor spinal alignment, but if you want to lift heavy barbells you better learn how to do it right.
+Of course, if you are doing the exercise with light weights, dumbbells or kettlebells, you may get away with a poor spinal alignment, but if you want to lift heavy barbells, you better learn how to do it right.

-The deadlift is the more taxing lift out of the two.
-If you squat after heavy deadlifts, you are putting your spine at risk because you are squatting with weak stabilizers.
+The deadlift is the more taxing lift.
+If you squat after heavy deadlifts, you are putting your spine at risk because you are lifting with weakened stabilizers.

-The weak link is your back and the chances of it giving up proper alignment are significant.
-That’s why squatting after deadlifts is also not a good idea.
-This is also one of the reasons why in powerlifting competitions the squat is done first and the deadlift last.
+The fragile link is your back, and the chances of it giving up proper alignment are significant.
+That’s why squatting after deadlifts is not a good idea.
+For the same reason, powerlifting competitions start with the squat and finish with the deadlift.

 Should I squat and deadlift on the same day?

-If you follow intelligent programming, you can definitely squat and deadlift safely on the same day.
-When you do it always include an upper body exercise in between the two big lifts.
-The point is to give some time for the spine to recuperate after the squat.
+If you follow an intelligent program, you can definitely squat and deadlift safely on the same day.
+You could also include an upper body exercise in between the two big lifts so that the back could recuperate a bit after the squat.

-However, once the poundages stat to climb up you may want to squat and deadlift on a different day.
-That way the central nervous system (CNS) and the organism have more time to recover.
+However, once the poundages start to climb up, you may want to squat and deadlift on a different day.
+That way the central nervous system (CNS), the muscles and the joints have more time to recover.